thetomcraig/total-immersion-podcast/episode_notes/47_coffee.md

     * Coffee quickly became the morning beverage of choice over beer and wine

 * Modern Era
+  > In the late 20th century, particularly in the Western world and urbanized centers around the globe, espresso has been an increasingly dominant form.

   * USA
     * Traders, conquistadors, and missionaries brought coffee over to the Americas with them during the Columbian Exchange.
     * The British brought coffee over to New York, then New Amsterdam, in the 1600s.